triton-inference-server/model_analyzer/docs/config.md

     - 8
 ```

-If you save this file to the `config.yml`, you can start
+If this file is saved to the `config.yml`,
-Model Analyzer using the `-f`, or `--config-file` flag.
+Model Analyzer can be started using the `-f`, or `--config-file` flag.

 ```
 model-analyzer -f config.yml